simeoncloud/docs/reporting.md

 - Once the installation is complete, click **Run Backfill Now**.
 This will backfill your Power BI report with the past 72 hours of Sync data.

 ### Grant access to the Power BI Workspace
 The user account that runs the Power BI installer will be the administrator of the workspace.
-Other users will not be able to view the workspace unless given access.
+Other users will not be able to view the workspace until given access.
 To grant access:
 - Go to [Power BI](https://app.powerbi.com) > **Workspaces** > Click the **three dots** next to **Simeon Cloud** > **Workspace access**
 - Enter the group or email address > Select the **role** > **Add**

-## Backfill Power BI Pipeline
+## Backfill Power BI Job
-The backfill pipeline uploads historical data to Power BI and keeps the data source schema and reports up to date.
+The backfill job uploads historical data to Power BI and keeps the data source schema and reports up to date.

 The backfill can also be initiated via Azure DevOps.
 To do so:
 - Go to [Azure DevOps](https://dev.azure.com) > **Tenants** > **Pipelines**